 I learned to prepare this dish at the Grainaissance Mochi and Amazake factory in Berkeley back in the early ‘eighties.
 I had met the Grainaissance folks at the Natural Foods and Products Expo in Anaheim, where I had gone to market my raw sprouted vegan ice cream recipe.
 I met Gypsy Boots there.
 His cookbook Bare Feet and Good Things to Eat is the first ever in my memory to mention eating sprouts.

 Thaw any flavor of Grainaissance Mochi (Raisin-Cinnamon is a good choice.)
 One package of mochi makes two large waffles.
 Cut the mochi into 1/2 inch cubes.
-Heat up a waffle iron and spray with non-stick spray.
+Heat up a waffle iron and spray with coconut oil.
 Place enough cubes for one waffle on the hot waffle iron, covering it evenly.
 It’s better to underfill than overfill, because if the mochi runs into the outer channels where there is no heat, it won’t cook.
 The heat will melt the mochi so that it runs together and it puffs up, and eventually it gets crisp on the outside.
 Open the waffle iron and remove the waffle onto a plate with a fork.
 Serve immediately with banana jam (see below).
 Or if you use a savory flavor of mochi, (say, Sesame-Garlic) serve under a curry or other bite-sized, sauce-slathered entree.